 Information for Research Participants

-The PAC Lab is not currently recruiting participants for fMRI research.
-If you're interested in being contacted about additional research opportunities in the center, consider joining the CB3 Research Participant Volunteer Registry (see http://cb3.unl.edu/current-research-studies/).
+The PAC Lab will be recruiting participants for fMRI research for a study starting soon.
+Please email the lab at firstname.lastname@example.org if you'd like to be contacted about this when recruitment starts.
+If you're interested in being contacted about additional research opportunities in the center, consider also joining the CB3 Research Participant Volunteer Registry (see http://cb3.unl.edu/current-research-studies/).

 The MRI safety screening form is available here.
 You will be asked to fill this out when you come in for your appointment.